-- a.
+a.
 Program Performance.
 Grantees shall take all reasonable steps to accomplish all activities within the approved period of performance.
-HUD reserves the right to terminate the cooperative agreement prior to the expiration of the period of performance if the grantee fails to make reasonable progress in implementing the approved program of activities or fails to comply with the terms of the cooperative agreement. - b.
+HUD reserves the right to terminate the cooperative agreement prior to the expiration of the period of performance if the grantee fails to make reasonable progress in implementing the approved program of activities or fails to comply with the terms of the cooperative agreement.

+b.
 Regulatory Compliance.
-Grantees must comply with all relevant federal (40 CFR 260 265 (RCRA) and 300 374 (CERCLA)), state, and local regulations regarding exposure to and proper disposal of hazardous materials. - c.
+Grantees must comply with all relevant federal (40 CFR 260 - 268 (RCRA) and 300 - 374 (CERCLA)), state, and local regulations regarding exposure to and proper disposal of hazardous materials.

+c.
 Blood Lead Testing.
-Any blood lead testing, blood lead level test results, medical referral, or follow-up for children under 6 years of age must be conducted according to the recommendations of the CDC, Preventing Lead Poisoning in Young Children (see Appendix B of this NOFA). - d.
+Any blood lead testing, blood lead level test results, medical referral, or follow-up for children under 6 years of age must be conducted according to the recommendations of the CDC, Preventing Lead Poisoning in Young Children (see Appendix B of this NOFO).

+d.
 Restricted Use of Funds.
-HUD Lead and Healthy Homes Technical Studies grant funds must not be used to replace existing resources dedicated to any ongoing project. - e.
+HUD LHHTS grant funds must not be used to replace existing resources dedicated to any ongoing project.

+e.
 Laboratory Analysis for Lead.
-Laboratory analysis covered by the EPA's National Lead Laboratory Accreditation Program (NLLAP) must be conducted by a laboratory recognized under the program, unless approved by HUD based on its prior consideration of the justification by the grantee. - f.
+Laboratory analysis covered by the EPA's National Lead Laboratory Accreditation Program (NLLAP) must be conducted by a laboratory recognized under the program, unless approved by HUD based on its prior consideration of the justification by the grantee.

+f.
 Laboratory Analysis for Mold.
-Samples to be analyzed for mold (fungi) must be submitted to a laboratory accredited through the Environmental Microbiological Laboratory Accreditation Program (EMLAP), administered by the American Industrial Hygiene Association (AIHA), unless approved by HUD based on its prior consideration of the justification by the grantee. - g.
+Samples to be analyzed for mold (fungi) must be submitted to a laboratory accredited through the Environmental Microbiological Laboratory Accreditation Program (EMLAP), administered by the American Industrial Hygiene Association (AIHA), unless approved by HUD based on its prior consideration of the justification by the grantee.

+g.
 Human Research.
-Human research subjects will be protected from research risks in conformance with Federal Policy for the Protection of Human Subjects, required by HUD at 24 CFR 60 (See Section V.A.1.b.(3)(b) below regarding the Institutional Review Board process, which is required for some technical studies). - h.
+Human research subjects will be protected from research risks in conformance with Federal Policy for the Protection of Human Subjects, required by HUD at 24 CFR 60 (See Section V.A.1.b.(3).(b).(iii) below regarding the Institutional Review Board process, which is required for some technical studies).

+h.
 OSHA Compliance.
-The requirements of the Occupational Safety and Health Administration (OSHA) (e.g., 29 CFR parts 1910 and/or 1926, as applicable) or the state or local occupational safety and health regulations, whichever are most stringent, must be met. - i.
-Disclosure.
-All test results and other information in pre-1978 housing related to lead-based paint or lead-based paint hazards must be provided to the owner of the unit, together with a statement describing the owner's legal duty to disclose the knowledge of lead-based paint and its hazards to prospective tenants (before initial leasing, or before lease renewal with changes) and buyers (before sale) (24 CFR Part 35, subpart A).
-Disclosure of other identified housing-related health or safety hazards to the owner of the unit, for purposes of encouraging remediation, is encouraged but not required by HUD.
+The requirements of the Occupational Safety and Health Administration (OSHA) (e.g., 29 CFR parts 1910 and/or 1926, as applicable) or the state or local occupational safety and health regulations, whichever are most stringent, must be met.